DeskX11/DeskX/README.md

 ## How to get best performance?

 Fast data transfer depends on two factors: the size of the transmitted packet and the transfer rate.
 To reduce the size of the batch, you can try changing the `--compression` parameter up.
 To reduce transmission latency, you can try changing the data transfer protocol for both screen and events (according to my observations, the best option is `--screen=TCP` and `--events=UDP`).
 Also, the speed of the transmission channel plays an important role; it is recommended to use a router with a gigabit LAN.
+As a last resort, you can also try to disable unnecessary effects such as window shadows.

 ## Subsequent updates

 - Fixing a bug with reconnecting to the server (TCP).
+- Add `--disable-vert` argument.
+- Fix disconnect bug with long palette generation.
 - Server side as a daemon.
 - Make .deb package creator.
 - GUI part of the program.